michael-hahn/frap/myapps/README.md

 Unfortunately, you have to change the macro in the code (`#define VERSION X`, `#define TAKEEDGELABEL X`), rebuild, and re-run at this point.

 _TODO: The application is not optimized.
-Many algorithm can be changed to make it more efficiently.
+Many algorithms can be changed to make it more efficient.
 There are many redundant computations for now.
 Smaller locks should be used instead as well._

 #### Make file in `myapps` directory: